 Kosher salt and fresh ground black pepper for seasoning

-Add the pignoli nuts to the dry pan and toast until lightly browned.
+Add the pignoli nuts to a large, dry skillet and toast until lightly browned.
 Remove the nuts from the pan to cool.

-Melt the butter and 2 tablespoons of the olive oil in the skillet over high heat until frothy and lightly brown.
+Melt the butter and the remaining 2 tablespoons of olive oil in the skillet over medium-high heat.

 Season steak generously with salt and pepper then add to the skillet in an even layer.
-Let the steak sear for 5 minutes before turning, then turn the beef and sear on the other side for another 5 minutes.
-Remove the steak from the pan to a plate and cover with foil.
+Let the steak sear for 4-5 minutes before turning, then turn the beef and sear on the other side for another 4-5 minutes.
+Remove the steak from the pan to the plate with the cauliflower and cover with foil.

 Turn the heat down to medium, then add the onions and cook for 7-8 minutes until just tender and translucent.